rust-unofficial/patterns/functional/lenses.md

 }
 ```

-The version of `unique_ids` shown here allows any type to be in the iterator,
+The version of `unique_ids_lens` shown here allows any type to be in the iterator,
 so long as it has an attribute called `customer_id` which can be accessed by
 the function.
-This is how most functional languages operate on lenses.
+This is how most functional programming languages operate on lenses.

 Rather than macros, they achieve this with a technique known as "currying".
 That is, they "partially construct" the function, leaving the type of the